 QUESTION COMMENTS CONSIDER THESE FACTORS 19.
 What planning is required?
-Competence and training Procedures 20.
+Competence and training Procedures - Procedures 20.
 Which decisions must be taken?
-Human-system interfaceTeam work 21.
+Human-system interfac Team work 21.
 Is there any alternatives?
-Number of goalsTime of day 22.
-If information is missing, how will this impact on the decision?
-Time availableWork environment 23.
+Number of goals • Time of day 22.
+If information is missing, how will this Time available impact on the decision?
+Work environment 23.
 Which erroneous decisions can be made?
-For example use of wrong rule, use of Emergency response rule in wrong situation, no use of rule, memory errors?
-Interventions planning / decision making?
+Emergency response For example use of wrong rule, use of rule in wrong situation, no use of rule, memory errors?
+24. Are there other factors that influence planning / decision making?
+Interventions